-Online Bullying - is a form of bullying which is carried out via technology therefore presenting new challenges:- outside of school and it is therefore up to the individual parent or carer to work with us in educating towards appropriate and safe online activity.
+Online bullying - is a form of bullying using modern technologies, presenting new challenges:-

+Remember: Mobile phones are banned in school, by extension, this means that all forms of social media are banned on the school premises, if your child is involved in bullying online (either victim or perpetrator), this is something which is taking place outside of our jurisdiction and it is therefore up to the individual parent or carer to 'police' their own children's online activity.
 Whilst we support and guide our students about the sensible use of social media through PD lessons, assemblies and tutor time and so on.
 We would appreciate the co-operation of parents/carers as we work together to educate our students, your children, about acceptable use of the technology at their disposal.